 How does a few weeks’ study in Vietnam sound?
 Or Austria, China or Japan?
 How about a semester in Denmark, the US or the Netherlands?
 At the Faculty of Health and Medical Sciences we can offer you a wide range of exciting opportunities to study overseas within your degree.
 Depending on your program, opportunities available to you could include short study tours, semester exchanges, clinical placements and volunteer opportunities.

 As a dentistry or oral health student, you’ll have the opportunity to study overseas through a range of programs, including student exchange, study tours and summer and winter schools.
 There are many exciting opportunities in Asia and Europe.
 If you are a year five dentistry student, you’ll have the opportunity to undertake part of your clinical placement rotation during a two-week trip to Vietnam, visiting Ho Chi Minh City, Danang and Hanoi.
 During your study tour you’ll work as part of a clinical team in local schools and private practices.
+For more information about studying overseas as a dentistry or oral health student, contact firstname.lastname@example.org.

 Community Outreach Dental Program